Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/reddit-project-notes/README.md

 ## Reddit Tutorial

-The tutorial doesn't provide detailed instructions each step it relies that you have completed the previous tutorials and will draw on that information.
+The tutorial doesn't provide detailed instructions each step --- it relies on the notion that you've completed the previous tutorials and will draw on that information.

 The tutorial starts with a list of features that you need to implement.